triangledirt/books/Lacy.md

 I sit up.

 It's a thin woman with pink hair.
-Her name tag says "Bonnie".
+Her name tag says "Bonnie."
 She comes right up to me and hands me a cup of water, then a tiny cup with one pill in it.

 "What is this?"